Arxcis/adventofcode2018/README.md

 Link: https://adventofcode.com/2018

 In this repo we try to solve the daily tasks in as many languages as possible.
-Pick a language which does not have a solution yet and solve it.
+Pick a language and day which does not have a solution yet and solve it.

 ### Solution matrix